Introduction

 Finding config.toml

-The location of config.toml depends on how you're running FsPulse:
+The config.toml file is stored in FsPulse’s data directory.
+The location depends on how you’re running FsPulse:

 Docker Deployments

-When running in Docker, the config file is located at /data/config.toml inside the container.
+When running in Docker, the data directory is /data, so the config file is located at /data/config.toml inside the container.
 FsPulse automatically creates this file with default settings on first run.

 To access it from your host machine: